What is adrenocortical tumor?

 - Surgery - is usually performed to remove the tumor with the affected adrenal gland (adrenalectomy).
 Nearby lymph nodes and other tissue may also be removed to find out if the disease has spread and, if it has, to remove it.
 The type and length of the surgery vary based on the tumor's size and location.

-- Hormonal treatment - is medicines given, usually by mouth, to help relieve the symptoms caused by the tumor releasing too many hormones.
-These medicines can help patients feel better.
+- Hormonal treatment - is medicines given, usually by mouth, to help relieve the symptoms caused by the extra hormones released by the tumor.

 - Radiation therapy - uses high-energy X-rays or other types of radiation to kill cancer cells or stop them from growing.
 Radiation therapy is most often used after surgery.
 The method used will depend on your child’s ACT type, stage and location: